Do you like to decorate for fall?

 Decorating Tips & Tricks

 Now, let’s talk about actually decorating for fall.
-Last week I had a couple of people reach out on Instagram to ask about how to even get started.
 Just like with any decorating, there’s no right or wrong way to do it – it’s an art, not a science, and it’s all about what you like.
 Some people want every inch of their home covered in pumpkins, and some people just want to light a pumpkin pie scented candle and call it a day!

 Here are a few of my favorite tips for capturing a fall feel in your home without stressing yourself out.

 - It’s all about texture.
 For me, the best way to get an effortless fall feel in your home is by adding some serious texture.
-In my house, this means I added a few extra wood cutting boards to my counters, swapped out the marble tray on my island for a big wooden bowl, and added a couple of extra cozy blankets.
+In my house, this means I usually add a few extra wood cutting boards to my counters, swap some decor out for things that are more deep and textural (like wooden bowls versus marble ones), and add a couple of extra cozy blankets.
 Think wood bowls, plush fabrics, thick knit pillows, and more elements of nature.
 A few simple swaps will go a long way!

 - Make it cozy.
 Sometimes it’s not even about decor – there’s nothing that feels more fall to me than a candle burning, soft music playing, and crisp air floating in through the windows.
 Bonus points if I’ve just cleaned my counters with some Mrs. Meyer’s Acorn Spice spray.